02Kenzo/objectionwiki/Installation.md

-The installation of `objection` [python component](components) should be relatively simple.
+The installation of the `objection` [python component](components) should be relatively simple.
 In fact, a simple `git clone` and `pip install` will suffice.
 Installing `objection` from pypi will be possible soon™.

 ## prerequisites
 Before continuing with the installation, make sure you have the following prerequisites met: